 In 1964, Sayyid Qutb equated the West with greed and called for a return to Islamic fundamentalism.
 Muslims have told me that the decadent West needs Sharia law.
 They ignored how vices that happen in the West also occur in cultures under Sharia law.
 Few nations outside the West accurately report problems in their own neighborhood; therefore, people see the West as decadent due to the West being more honest.

 The news can ignore millions of dying people in Africa and Asia.
 So, lots of people in the West don’t know about the genocides committed by Muslims.
 A friend who watches the Cable News Network accuses Israel of genocide.
 Israel is a tiny country fighting against billions of people who want to murder them.
 The Jews have been pushed around for thousands of years.
 They are not going to back down.
-Muslims have plenty of land and will not share a tiny piece, and for decades, Muslims have been attacking Israel.
-Every time the Muslims have attacked Israel, thousands of Muslims die.
-Muslims will continue to lose because the Qur’an’s followers will not admit to being wrong.
+Muslims have plenty of land and will not share a tiny piece.
+Muslims have forced other Muslims to stay in war zones such as Gaza, where people have been starving, while children have been murdered.
+The international community has sent billions of dollars to Gaza (Associated Press, 2021), yet devious groups take the money and allow the suffering to continue.
+Then they spend millions to attack Israel, and every time the Muslims have attacked Israel, thousands of Muslims have died.
+This situation has been going on for decades, and Muslims are going to allow the problem to go on because the Qur’an won’t let them admit they are wrong.

 The CNN viewer calls me ignorant and Islamophobic.
 This person thinks my words are the opinions of Western imperialism, and the viewer claims that Western values do not fit Islamic countries.
 Before you reject Western culture, consider the improvements Western culture has made.
 Modern Science, rights for individuals, and democracy are not just for sinful Westerners; any society will benefit from them.
 Let us discuss the good in Western values and invite good Islamic people to join us.

-Maajid Nawaz made an inspirational Ted Talk about the value of democracy (Nawaz, 2011).
-Nawaz had been to countries where subjects living under dictators never experienced the potential of democracy.
+The American Constitution protects the right to complain about our government.
+Consequently, the West’s ability to doubt itself is what enables our democracy to function; disagreement motivates people to make choices.
+Maajid Nawaz made an inspirational TED Talk about the value of democracy (Nawaz, 2011).
+Nawaz had visited countries where subjects living under dictators had never experienced the potential of democracy.
 The CNN watcher claims Nawaz supports the language of the oppressors.
 My friend has never been out of the United States.
 Just visit a country that has oppression, and you will understand how much we need Western democracy.
-The American Constitution protects the right to complain about our government.
-Consequently, the ability of the West to doubt itself is why our democracy works; disagreement makes people want to make choices.

 Liberals feel righteous when they think you are wrong.
 Some of them think you are morally wrong if you say anything bad about Islam.
-Most of them will never read the Qur’an or learn about what is actually in the book and would rather believe people who claim all religions have an ethos of compassion.
-Hopefully, a good version of Islam will one day develop because Islam is going to be the largest religion in the world, and it will have a lot of influence over us.
-Unfortunately, Islam might never change because the Qur’an directs suffering against people who have not been born yet.
+Most of them will never read the Qur’an or learn about what is actually in the book.
+Some of them think Muhammad was a pacifist like Jesus.
+When I point out that Muhammad was a warlord, they tell me that I am wrong.
+Hopefully, a good version of Islam will prevail because Islam is going to be the largest religion in the world, and it will have a lot of influence over us.
+Unfortunately, Islam is also capable of hurting people wherever it goes, and the Qur’an directs suffering against people who have not been born yet.

 Section 4: The Good, The Bad, and The Ugly

 By complaining about religious people, we portrayed them as stereotypes.
 For example, Christians are called hypocrites.
 How many Christians do you know who fit this stereotype?
 Few of them do.
-Stereotypes do not exist.
 So remember, most Christians and Muslims are not villains.
-However, all religions have an ugly side.
+However, all religions have an ugly side, and it shows when they do evil.

 In the Hindu Bhagavad Gita, Arjuna wants to avoid killing a bunch of family members, and then the God Krishna gets Arjuna to kill them by telling a bunch of religious nonsense.
 So many feel the need to invent bloodthirsty religions.
 Can’t these people think of a better way?
-What if the text mixes the good and bad because people need both?
+What if the text combines the good and the bad, because people need both?
 The Bhagavad Gita is part of a much larger book called the Mahabharata.
 The war in the book provides a framework for stories about doing your duty.
-However, lawful people can be cruel.
-While enslaved, Frederick Douglass experienced the cruelty of lawful religious people.
+It might sound benevolent at times.
+Unfortunately, lawful people can be cruel.
+While enslaved, Frederick Douglass experienced the cruelty of religious people.

 “For of all slaveholders with whom I have ever met, religious slaveholders are the worst.
 I have ever found them the meanest and basest, the most cruel and cowardly, of all others.”
 (Douglass, 18)

-In the Smalcald Articles, Martin Luther thought faith was more important than what people do (first and chief article, 1537).
-Luther got the idea from Paul, who made faith in Jesus sound like a priority.
+In the Smalcald Articles, Martin Luther asserted that faith is more important than one’s actions (First and Chief Article, 1537).
+Luther drew the idea from Paul, who emphasized the importance of faith in Jesus.

 “Therefore we conclude that a man is justified by faith without the deeds of the law.”
 (Romans 3:28)